-A list of the operating subsidiaries of the Company subject to consolidation is included within note 36 of the financial statements of this report, on page 76.
+A list of the operating subsidiaries of the Company subject to consolidation is included within note 36 of the financial statements of this report, on pages 87 to 88.

 Investing Policy

 The Company actively invests in a portfolio of real estate assets across a range of property types throughout CEE.